cnsarp/Churn-Dashboard/README.md

 - Internet service type differences:
   - Fiber Optic is used by 70% of churned customers and 35% of retained customers.
   - DSL is used by 25% of churned customers and 38% of retained customers.

- -
--Overall service adoption rates among all customers:
+- Overall service adoption rates among all customers:
   - 39% stream movies and TV.
   - 29% use tech support.
   - 35% have online backup and device protection.
   - 29% have online security.